 Badminton is held on Thursday evenings from 8:15pm for men and women.
 New and former members are very welcome.

-Men’s Group meets every Thursday in welcome centre.
+Men’s Walking Group meets every Thursday in the Welcome Centre.

 Making the big church small, fellowship groups meet on alternate weeks in homes across Bangor.
 Most groups meet on a Wednesday evening.
 There are also daytime groups, both women’s groups (with creches available) and mixed groups.